Sunday, April 5, 2026

 A woman with no training in lifting weights might only be able to bench press about 80 pounds, while a man who is a competitive weight-lifting athlete with several years of training and experience might be able to bench press 360 pounds or more.

 Obviously, young children are not able to lift as much weight as adults.
-Furthermore, some people cannot lift any weight in a bench press because their arms are missing, or severely damaged, or paralyzed.
-The ability to lift weights in a bench press ranges from 0 pounds to 782 pounds (the current world record for bench press).
-[1]
+Furthermore, some people cannot lift any weight in a bench press because their arms are missing, severely damaged, or paralyzed.
+The ability to lift weights in a bench press ranges from 0 pounds to 782 pounds (the current world record for bench press).[1]

 Most people can run half a mile without stopping.
-With a few weeks of training, most people can run about two miles without stopping.
+With a few weeks of consistent training, most people can run about two miles without stopping.
 Trained athletes with years of training and experience in long-distance running can run for about 100 miles.
 One long-distance athlete ran 450 miles in 4.5 days.

 Some people cannot run any distance because their legs are missing, severely damaged, or paralyzed.
 Thus, the distance that people can run without stopping ranges from 0 miles to 450 miles